Xiong'an: History

-By 2014, China's central government was considering to relocate a number of Beijing's administrative and back-office functions to Baoding.
-According to the memoir Dealing with China by US Treasury Secretary Henry Paulson, Xi Jinping, General Secretary of the Chinese Communist Party, told him personally in July 2014, and said the idea his "own personal initiative".
-On 26 February 2014, after hearing reports from Beijing, Tianjin and Hebei, Xi Jinping considered the coordinated development of Beijing, Tianjin and Hebei as an important national strategy.
-After that, rumors such as "Baoding will become a political sub-center", "Baiyangdian City" and "Baiyangdian Free Trade Zone" surfaced on the Internet.
-Although the "New Urbanization Plan of Hebei Province" issued on 26 March of that year did not mention "sub-center", it was clear that some of Beijing's capital functions would be relieved.
-At the Central Economic Work Conference held at the end of the year, General Secretary Xi Jinping emphasized that the core problem of the coordinated development of Beijing-Tianjin-Hebei is to relieve Beijing's non-capital functions, reduce Beijing's population density, and promote economic and social development to adapt to the population, resources and environment.
+By 2014, China's central government was considering to relocate a number of Beijing's administrative and back office functions to Baoding.
+According to the memoir Dealing with China by US Treasury Secretary Henry Paulson, Xi Jinping, General Secretary of the Chinese Communist Party, told him personally in July 2014, and said the idea was his "own personal initiative".
+On 26 February 2014, after hearing reports from Beijing, Tianjin and Hebei, Xi considered the coordinated development of Beijing, Tianjin and Hebei as an important national strategy.
+After that, rumors such as "Baoding will become a political subcenter", "Baiyangdian City" and "Baiyangdian Free Trade Zone" surfaced on the Internet.
+Although the "New Urbanization Plan of Hebei Province" issued on 26 March of that year did not mention "subcenter", it was clear that some of Beijing's capital functions would be relieved.
+At the Central Economic Work Conference held at the end of the year, Xi emphasized that the core problem of the coordinated development of Beijing-Tianjin-Hebei is to relieve Beijing's non-capital functions, reduce Beijing's population density, and promote economic and social development to adapt to the population, resources and environment.

-On 10 February 2015, at the 9th meeting of the Central Leading Group for Financial and Economic Affairs, General Secretary Xi Jinping put forward the idea of “duō diǎn yī chéng, lǎo chéng chóngzǔ” (多点一城、老城重组) when considering the Beijing-Tianjin-Hebei Joint Development Plan.
+On 10 February 2015, at the 9th meeting of the Central Leading Group for Financial and Economic Affairs, Xi put forward the idea of “duō diǎn yī chéng, lǎo chéng chóngzǔ” (多点一城、老城重组) when considering the Beijing-Tianjin-Hebei Joint Development Plan.
 Specifically, "One City" (一城) is to study and plan to build a new city outside Beijing.
-On 2 and 30 April 2015, General Secretary Xi Jinping presided over successive meetings of the Politburo Standing Committee and Politburo of the Chinese Communist Party to discuss the "Beijing-Tianjin-Hebei Coordinated Development Plan", and considered the planning to build a modern new city in a suitable site in Hebei.
+On 2 and 30 April 2015, Xi presided over successive meetings of the Politburo Standing Committee and Politburo of the Chinese Communist Party to discuss the "Beijing-Tianjin-Hebei Coordinated Development Plan", and considered the planning to build a modern new city in a suitable site in Hebei.
 On 29 February 2016, Premier Li Keqiang presided over a special meeting of the State Council to study the planning and construction of a city, and put forward specific requirements.

-On 24 March 2016, General Secretary Xi Jinping chaired a meeting of the Politburo Standing Committee of the Chinese Communist Party, agreeing to name the new city "Xiong'an New Area".
-On 27 May 2016, the Politburo reviewed the "Report on the Planning and Construction of Beijing's Sub-center and Research on the Establishment of Hebei Xiong'an New District".
+On 24 March 2016, Xi chaired a meeting of the Politburo Standing Committee of the Chinese Communist Party, agreeing to name the new city "Xiong'an New Area".
+On 27 May 2016, the Politburo reviewed the "Report on the Planning and Construction of Beijing's Subcenter and Research on the Establishment of Hebei Xiong'an New District".
 This was the first time that "Xiong'an" appeared in the title of a report.
 The Politburo approved the "Implementation Plan for the Study of the Establishment of the Xiong'an New Area in Hebei", and the preparations for the plan were immediately carried out under a high degree of confidentiality.